lucianpls/QB3/QB3.md

  - 0b10 -> 0b011
  - 0b11 -> 0b111

 Decoding this rung has to be done slightly different from the higher rungs, testing each bit separately since the second bit might not exist.

 ### Group Step Encoding

+This encoding is not used for the fastest (FTL) mode, this being the source of the speed difference.
+The step encoding is used to reduce the number of bits required to store a group by 1 or 2 bits, in some cases.
+The maximum space saving is under .125% of the input for 8bit data, and much lower for larger data types.
+It requires extra steps during encoding and decoding, which is why it is not used in the fastest mode.

 The rung of a group is the highest bit set for any value within the group.
-This means that at least one of the values in the group is in the long range of the respective group.
+This means that at least one of the values in the group has to be the long range of the respective group.
 The encoder will not generate any encoded group where all the values are in the nominal or short range.
-This kind of block would be a relatively small encoded group, but will always be encoded at the next lowest rung.
-Knowing this, it is possible to reduce the bit length of one of the values in an unambiguous way, so it can be restored when decoding.
+Knowing this, in some cases it is possible to reduce the bit length of one of the long values in an unambiguous way, so it can be restored when decoding.
-In the case where the first value within the group is the only one in the long range, the top bit can be flipped to zero, which changes the range of that value to the nominal or low.
+In the case where the first value within the group is the only value in the long range, the top bit can be flipped to zero, which changes the range of that value to the nominal or low.
 On decoding, if no value in the decoded group is in the long range, it can be reasoned that the first value was the one reduced, and the original value can be restored by setting its rung bit.
-This eliminates group encodings where only the first value is in the long range.
-This encoding gap can then be used to reduce the second value in the group, if only the first two values are in the long range.
-This logic progresses all the way to reducing the last value in the group if all the values within the group are in the long range.
-This situation is also the worst encoding case, where the group would require
-16 more bits than the nominal.
-Using this reduction method, the worst case scenario requires at most 15 extra bits, since the last value will be reduced.
+This in trun eliminates group encodings where only the first value is in the long range.
+This encoding gap can then be used to reduce the second value in the group, when only the first two values are in the long range.
+This logic progresses bit by bit, all the way to reducing the last value in the group if all the values within the group are in the long range.
+This situation is also the worst encoding case, where the group would require 16 more bits than the nominal.
+By using this reduction method, the worst case scenario requires at most 15 extra bits, since the last value will be reduced.
 Another way to describe this is by looking at the sequence of the rung bits across the group.
-If the first n values have the rung bit set while then rest of the values have it cleared, the last value with the bit set can be reduced on encoding and restored on decoding.
+If the first n values have the rung bit set while the rest of the values have it cleared, the last value with the bit set can be reduced on encoding and restored on decoding.
 We know that at least one rung bit is set, so it is not possible to have all the rung bits clear initially.
-The sequnce of the rung bits is a step down function, going from 1 to 0, so this optimization is called *step encoding*.
+The sequnce of the rung bits for the values in the group is a step down function, going from 1 to 0, so this optimization is called *step encoding*.
 This optimization reduces the number of bits required to store a group by 1 or 2 bits when the sequence of the rung bit across the group is a step function.
 This step encoding applies to all rungs except at rung 0.

 ### Common Factor Group Encoding